-Upstream Segment.
-Revenues from the Upstream segment were \$92.0 million for the third quarter of 2011, a decrease of \$20.0 million, or 17.9%, from \$112.0 million for the third quarter of 2010; and an increase of \$24.0 million, or 35.3%, from \$68.0 million for the second quarter of 2011.
+Upstream Segment.Revenues from the Upstream segment were \$92.0 million for the third quarter of 2011, a decrease of \$20.0 million, or 17.9%, from \$112.0 million for the third quarter of 2010; and an increase of \$24.0 million, or 35.3%, from \$68.0 million for the second quarter of 2011.
 Lower Upstream revenues for the third quarter of 2011 compared to the same period in 2010 primarily resulted from a regulatory-driven slow-down in the pace of drilling permit activity and the absence of oil spill cleanup efforts that existed during the prior-year quarter.
 These market conditions led to a decline in demand for the Company's MPSVs and, to a lesser extent, lower revenue earned from new generation OSVs that were in-service during each of the quarters ended September 30, 2011 and 2010.
 These lower revenues were partially offset by incremental revenues earned by vessels operating in Latin America and improved spot market conditions in the U.S. Gulf of Mexico ("GoM").
-Upstream operating income was \$13.8 million, or 15.0% of revenues, for the third quarter of 2011 compared to \$40.1 million, or 35.8% of revenues, for the prior-year guarter; and \$3.9 million, or 5.7% of revenues, for the second guarter of 2011.
-Average new generation OSV dayrates for the third quarter of 2011 were \$20,945 compared to \$21,628 for the same period in 2010 and \$20,493 for the second quarter of 2011.
-New generation OSV utilization was 75.3% for the third quarter of 2011 compared to 75.7% for the year-ago quarter and 67.9% for the sequential quarter.
+Upstream operating income was \$13.8 million, or 15.0% of revenues, for the third quarter of 2011.
+Compared to \$40.1 million, or 35.8% of revenues, for the prior-year quarter; and \$3.9 million, or 5.7% of revenues, for the second quarter of 2011.
+New generation OSV dayrates for the third quarter of 2011 were \$20,945 compared to \$21,628 for the same period in 2010 and \$20,493 for the second quarter of 2011.
+New generation OSV average dayrates for the third quarter of 2011 compared to 75.7% for the year-ago quarter and 67.9% for the sequential quarter.
 The Company's new generation OSV average dayrates for the third quarter of 2010 were favorably impacted by vessels participating in the oil spill relief efforts that concluded in the fourth quarter of 2010.
-The primary drivers for the sequential increase in Upstream revenues and operating income were higher demand for the Company's MPSVs, the commencement of charters for five vessels working in Latin America and an increase in the Company's active new generation OSV fleet.
-The Company had an average of 6.3 stacked new generation OSVs during the third guarter of 2011 compared to quarterly averages of 5.1 stacked vessels during the year-ago quarter and 10.9 stacked vessels during the sequential quarter.
-Effective new generation OSV utilization for the Company's active fleet, which excludes the impact of stacked vessels, was 85.9% for the third quarter of 2011 compared to 84.2% for the year-ago quarter and 86.3% for the sequential quarter.
+The primary drivers for the sequential increase in Upstream revenues and operating income were higher demand for the Company's MPSVs, the commencement of charters for five vessels working in Latin America and an increase of 5.1 stacked vessels during the sequential quarter.
+Effective new generation OSV uti